Dill Roasted Potatoes with Lemon (so easy!) – with video

 - On a rimmed baking sheet, toss potatoes with olive oil, salt, pepper, and dill.

-- Roast for 15 minutes, stir, and continue to roast for 10 additional minutes, or until potatoes are crispy on the outside and fork tender on the inside.
+- Roast for 15 minutes, stir, and continue to roast for 10 additional minutes, or until potatoes are crispy on the outside and fork tender on the inside (see note).

-- Squeeze lemon over potatoes and garnish with additional dill.
+- Squeeze lemon half over potatoes and garnish with additional dill.
 Serve immediately.

 Notes

-- If you would like the potatoes extra crispy, leave in the oven a bit longer.
-Watch closely so they don't burn.
+- For extra crispy potatoes, leave them in the oven a bit longer.
+Watch closely so they don’t burn.

 Perfection!